 For things with inlays, like typical coasters or poker chips, you should enable the ‘Lift Z’ feature in the Printer Settings, not necessarily for the entire print, but certainly for the topmost layers.
 I recommend a lift distance of 0.2 mm.
 This avoids that the second colour printed in a layer smears the first one during travel moves.
 Smearing is difficult to avoid and especially visible when combining black filament with a lighter colour.
 To get the best results, use nozzles that are as pointy as possible.

-Unfortunately there seems to be a discrepancy between firmware versions when it comes to the direction in which the Y offset needs to be adjusted.
-In the most recent Sailfish build I've used, I had to use a negative Y offset if the left extruder prints more towards the rear edge of the bed than the right extruder.
+Unfortunately there seems to be a discrepancy between firmware versions when it comes to the direction in which the offsets need to be adjusted.
+In the most recent Sailfish build, I need to decrease the Y offset if the left extruder prints too much towards the rear edge of the bed.
+As for the X axis, if the left extruder prints too much to the right, reduce the X offset.
 Try it this way and if it moves the extruder in the wrong direction, just adjust it in the opposite direction.

-Second, it is not suitable for printing two materials that should not be printed on top of each other like ABS and PLA, because there is only one priming tower that just piles everyting together.
+This approach is not suitable for printing two materials that should not be printed on top of each other like ABS and PLA, because there is only one priming tower that piles everyting together.
+If the materials really don't stick to each other, you will end up with a terrible mess.
 I might update the script to allow two separate priming towers.
 It should be OK for soluble support materials because those are supposed to be stackable.